search

 Purple is rarely found in the world of foods.
 When it is present, it is often attached to foods which not everyone enjoys; eggplant, red onions, and purple cabbage.
 Very few people find these foods tasty enough to drool over, so the color purple rarely makes people feel hungry.

-Blue has always been associated with calmness.
-This is a color that is best left for the bedroom or a room where relaxation is the key.
 People who are extremely calm and relaxed are more prone to sleeping than eating.
 Supposedly putting a blue light in the kitchen will suppress your appetite, which might be helpful if you are trying to cut back on the amount of calories you consume each day.

 Green is such a healthy color.
 Salads are filled with green foods.
 Many people are attracted to the color green and associated it with abundance.
 This is a good color to promote healthy eating and lots of it.